afonsojramos/payments-engine-rust/README.md

 The `Error` type is divided into parsing errors, runtime errors, and miscellaneous/other errors.
 While the parsing errors and runtime errors are their own types, miscellaneous errors are simply represented by a string message.

-All error types have `std::fmt::Display` implemented, as such it is necessary for the main function to be a wrapper of a seperate function, called `run` for simplicity's sake.
+All error types have `std::fmt::Display` implemented, as such it is necessary for the main function to be a wrapper of a separate function, called `run` for simplicity's sake.
 This wrapper prints the error using `eprintln` and exits with a code of 1.
 Returning the `Result` type directly from main causes the error to be printed using the debug formatter instead of the display formatter.